Billy Loughnane: Professional jockey

 Loughnane secured his first Group race victory when he rode Queues Likely, trained by Stan Moore, in the Group 3 Preis Karin Baronin von Ullman Schwarzgold-Rennen at Cologne in Germany on 21 April 2024.
 On 18 June 2024 he achieved his first win at Royal Ascot and his first British Group win, riding the 80/1 outsider Rashabar to a photo-finish victory in the Group 2 Coventry Stakes for trainer Brian Meehan.
 This was followed three days later by a win on Soprano for George Boughey in the Sandringham Stakes.

 In April 2025, Loughnane was crowned British All-Weather Champion Jockey with 75 wins, in spite of having spent some time in Australia over the winter.
 He achieved his first Group 1 success in August 2025, winning the Grosser Preis von Berlin on Rebel's Romance, trained by Charlie Appleby, in the Godolphin silks.
 In October 2025, he won the Cesarewitch Handicap on Beylerbeyi at Newmarket.
+In 2025 he set a 21st-century record of 222 wins in a calendar year, riding the record-setting winner on the final day of the year.

+Loughnane secured his first British Group 1 and first British Classic on 2 May 2026, when Bow Echo won the 2000 Guineas at Newmarket for trainer George Boughey.
+Bow Echo started at 9/2 third favourite and finished two-and-three-quarters lengths ahead of joint favourite Gstaad, with the other joint favourite Distant Storm a further eight lengths behind in third place.
+After the race, Loughnane said: "To be competing in these races is what you want and to find a horse like this at 20 years old is a dream come true.
+I can't put it into words, I've never had a feeling like that in my life."